-In make the crust, in a large bowl, combine Graham Cracker Crumbs (4 cup), Unsweetened Shredded Coconut (1 cup), Granulated Sugar (2 Tbsp) and Salted Butter (1 cup) and mix well until it has the consistency of wet sand.
+In make the crust, in a large bowl, combine Graham Cracker Crumbs (4 cup), Unsweetened Shredded Coconut (1 cup), Granulated Sugar (2 tablespoon) and Salted Butter (1 cup) and mix well until it has the consistency of wet sand.

 Preheat oven to 350 degrees F (180 degrees C).